Stoppedpuma/oculante/README.md

 ### Oculante is currently in maintenance mode.
-We will not be accepting new features until we complete our rewrite.
+We will only be accepting bug fixes and minor improvements to existing features until we complete our rewrite.
 More details can be seen [here](https://github.com/woelper/oculante/issues/#746).
 Progress can be seen on the oculante-next branch.

 <h1 align="center">
     <img alt="banner" src="res/maintenance_banner.png">